eclipse-archived/codewind-installer/README.md

 6. Use the `cd` command to go to the project directory and install the vendor packages with the `dep ensure -v` command.
 7. Build the binary and give it a name with the `go build -o <binary-name>` command.
 To build a binary without the debug symbols, use the `go build -ldflags="-s -w" -o <binary-name>` command.
 8. Copy your `codewind-workspace` into your `/Users/<username>` home directory.
-9. Type `./<binary-name>` in the command line window to run the installer.
+9. Type `./<binary-name>` in the command line window to run the CLI.
 10. To run a command, enter `./<binary-name> <command>`.

 ## Creating a cross-platform binary